codepoet80/metube-php-servicewrapper/README.md

 ## webOS Usage

-This service is made to work with the webOS app [MeTube](http://appcatalog.webosarchive.com/showMuseumDetails.php?search=metube&app=1005774) on long defunct Palm and HP devices, like Pre and Touchpad.
+This service was made to work with the webOS app [MeTube](http://appcatalog.webosarchive.com/showMuseumDetails.php?search=metube&app=1005774) on long defunct Palm and HP devices, like Pre and Touchpad.
 You can use the hosted version, provided by [webOS Archive](http://www.webosarchive.com) without configuration in that client.

 You can also use that client by hosting the service yourself.
 Follow the set-up directions above, then use the app's Preferences scene to change your Endpoint and API keys.
 As well as your own Google API key, this service includes a few shared secrets that need to be configured both in the app's Preferences, and in the `config.php` of your service instance.